 Fabric Dye Colour Guide

 - Need a Custom Colour? -- Create hundreds of new dye colours: measure Tintex with a teaspoon or tablespoon (or both) as needed; completely dissolve 1/8, 1/4, 1/2, 3/4, 1 or 2 teaspoon(s) or tablespoon(s) of your selected dye(s) in one cup of hot water.
 Less dye produces lighter colours; more dye makes darker or brighter colours.
 Always test before on a paper towel or like fabric; adjusting colour intensity is simple to do.

 - Want a Warmer or Cooler Shade? -- Add yellow or tan beige for warmth; add blue, charcoal grey or black for coolness, see the Tintex colour wheel for more helpful colour theory information.

 Custom Dye Colours Examples:

-To mix custom lighter colours, use 1/8 tsp of fabric dye and dissolve completely in 1 cup of hot water.
-Even bright dye colours can make beautiful light pastels, when used in small amounts diluted with hot water.
+Create light pastel colours, use 1/8 tsp (or less) of fabric dye and dissolve in 1 cup of hot water.
+Even bright dye colours can make beautiful light pastels, when used in small amounts diluted with enough hot water.
 As an example: 1/4 tsp of brilliant yellow, 1/4 tsp of tan beige and 1/8 tsp of scarlet red makes a pretty peach. *Substitute suggested dyes or amounts to get new pastel colours as needed.

-Choose to mix a deep rich tone or a bright pink hue using cardinal or scarlet red fabric dye.
-As a darker example, use 4 teaspoons cardinal red and mix with 1 teaspoon charcoal or black (dissolved in 1 cup hot water).
-For a pink use a mixture of 1 tablespoon scarlet red, and a little purple or royal blue, adjust to create the colour you want.
+Mix a rich wine colour or a bright pink hue using cardinal or scarlet red fabric dye.
+As a darker example, use 4 teaspoons cardinal red and mix with 1 teaspoon charcoal or black (dissolved in 1 cup hot water); for a pink use a mixture of 1 tablespoon scarlet red, and a little purple or royal blue, adjust to create the colour you want.
 Adding more water or dye will completely change the final colour to be as dark or light as you need. *Substitute suggested dye amounts to get new burgundy, wine and pink colours as needed.